 For many type 2 diabetics, fasting may be a safe and effective way to improve blood sugar, lose weight, and reduce the health risks associated with type 2 diabetes.

 However, for diabetics, fasting should always be done under the supervision of a medical professional.
-And effectively treating or reversing diabetes symptoms will take more than calorie restriction or intermittent fasting.
+And effectively treating or eliminating diabetes symptoms will take more than calorie restriction or intermittent fasting.
 I recommend building a tailored treatment plan by utilizing our comprehensive and cutting-edge diagnostic testing to identify personal risk factors.
 Instead of following the mainstream (and largely ineffective) medical recommendations, pave your unique path to recovery with the right team.